SrishtiOberoi/Tech-Solution/README.md

 terraform validate

 # 4️⃣ Plan deployment
-terraform plan -var-file="dev.tfvars"
+terraform plan

 # 5️⃣ Apply changes
-terraform apply -var-file="dev.tfvars"
+terraform apply

+✅ Benefits of Using for_each
+Cleaner code – No repetition of resource blocks

+Easy scalability – Add/remove items in the map without touching resource code

+Better management – Names & configs in a single place

 📊 Outcome
 Automated deployment of complete Azure infrastructure.